Submitty/submitty.github.io/_docs/developer/getting_started/project_ideas.md

    Having served as a teaching assistant or instructor with experience in programming assignment design will be beneficial.

-   _Possible Mentors_: Chris Reed, Barb Cutler
+   _Possible Mentors_: Shail Patel, Chris Reed, Barb Cutler

    _GSoC Project Size_: 175 or 350 hours